Circle CI

-Most of Provar’s documentation refers to Jenkins, widely regarded as a top CI/CD tool due to its flexibility to be customized through a wide array of plugins, and its ability to run locally and on cloud.
-CircleCI is also a top CI tool and extremely popular for its cloud based solution that is easy to setup and configure.
+Most of Automation’s documentation refers to Jenkins, widely regarded as a top CI/CD tool due to its flexibility to be customized through a wide array of plugins and its ability to run locally and on the cloud.
+CircleCI is also a top CI tool and is extremely popular for its cloud-based solution that is easy to set up and configure.

-Provar currently runs under any CI tool that can execute an ANT task, which generally means any CI tool that can execute a command line interface.
-In this guide we’ll walk you through the process of setting up a Continuous Integration Pipeline in CircleCI using a Docker container.
-This forms the first part of Provar’s Containerization roadmap.
+Automation currently runs under any CI tool that can execute an ANT task, generally any CI tool that implements a command line interface.
+This guide will walk you through setting up a Continuous Integration Pipeline in CircleCI via Docker container.
+This forms the first part of Automation’s Containerization roadmap.

 This guide will walk you through setting up a CircleCI Pipeline that can be run as a Continuous Integration process when changes are made to your Version Control System (VCS).
-We do not provide documentation on managing your application deployments but there is plenty of documentation already available for doing this both with Salesforce Scratch Orgs and Sandboxes.
+We do not provide documentation on managing your application deployments, but plenty of documentation is already available for doing this with Salesforce Scratch Orgs and Sandboxes.

-Similar guides to this have been made available for Jenkins, TFS and Azure DevOps (VSTS), see the Further Reading section for more information.
+Similar guides have been made available for Jenkins, TFS, and Azure DevOps (VSTS); see the Further Reading section for more information.

 The following steps can be completed using a free CircleCI account.
-Sign up is available here, or you can use an existing account.
-This guide also assumes you’ve already integrated your Provar project with a Git repository as documented here.
-Details are provided below in terms of which artifacts to commit to your Git repository.
-Note that CircleCI can only be used with Github or Bitbucket repositories currently.
+Sign-up is available here, or you can use an existing account.
+This guide also assumes you’ve already integrated your Provar project with a Git repository, as documented here.
+The details are provided below regarding which artifacts to commit to your Git repository.

 Overview

-In the example we have used the following systems to create a Continuous Integration pipeline:
+We have used the following systems in the example to create a Continuous Integration pipeline.

-You can adapt this for your own environment, hosting your VCS repository within Azure DevOps is a simpler solution to the one listed below.
-The key steps are setup of your project repository, customization of your Provar build.xml file, and configuration of the ANT task.
+You can adapt this for your environment; hosting your VCS repository within Azure DevOps is a more straightforward solution than the one listed below.
+The key steps are the setup of your project repository, customization of your Provar build.xml file, and configuration of the ANT task.
 We’ll cover the rest of these steps below.

-We’ve made public a working project you can use on GitHub, pre-configured for Azure DevOps with the examples includes in the screenshots in this guide: https://github.com/rclark-provar/cidemo
+We’ve made public a working project you can use on GitHub, pre-configured for Azure DevOps, with the examples included in the screenshots in this guide: https://github.com/rclark-provar/cidemo.

-You may wish to test configuration with this project, creating your own branch, before you attempt to configure your own project.
-The key project structure is as follows.
-You can have more files but this is the minimum required:
+You may wish to test configuration with this project, creating your branch, before you attempt to configure your project.
+The critical project structure is as follows.
+You can have more files, but this is the minimum required.

 Repo root